IPL-UV/IPL-UV.github.io/content/people/phd_students/paula_dauden.md

   orcid: 'https://orcid.org/0009-0009-1026-6455'
 ---

-My research focuses on collecting and analyzing human data to support the development, tuning, and evaluation of deep learning models for vision science.Ñ
+My research focuses on collecting and analyzing human data to support the development, tuning, and evaluation of deep learning models for vision science.